 Finally, the polyester-elastane mattress cover adds breathability by creating air channels in the cover as it stretches.

-Our Zoma Mattress sells at $750 for a queen mattress, a great bargain for a great night’s sleep.
+Our Zoma Mattress sells at $699 for a queen mattress, a great bargain for a great night’s sleep.
 The Zoma Mattress also comes with a risk-free 100-night sleep trial and a 10-year warranty.
-If you decide the mattress isn’t the right one for you during your sleep trial, we will have your bed picked up and recycled free of charge.

 What Can Cause Back Pain?

-There is no one cause for chronic back pain, and we’re more likely to develop it as we get older, as our lifestyle choices add up, and our bodies begin to age.
+There is no one cause for chronic back pain, although we’re more likely to develop it as we get older, as our lifestyle choices add up, and our bodies begin to age.